gurditsingh/hydeout/_posts/test.md

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep6_dml12.JPG?raw=true)

 ### how update works internally
 The Delete works same as Update internally, Delete makes a two scans for search and delete.
-The first scan find out the data files that
+The first scan find out the data files that match the data with respect to predicate.
+The second scan read the matching files and write the new files which does not contain the rows with matched the predicate.
 `DELETE` works just like `UPDATE` under the hood.
 Delta Lake makes two scans of the data: the first scan is to identify any data files that contain rows matching the predicate condition.
 The second scan reads the matching data files into memory, at which point Delta Lake deletes the rows in question before writing out the newly clean data to disk.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjgxOTIyNzcsNjQ4NTc3MzY2LDY1ND
+eyJoaXN0b3J5IjpbLTE0MDg0NzMyMDcsNjQ4NTc3MzY2LDY1ND
 YzMDcsMTAwNDAzNTAxMCwtOTk2NTA5MDg4LC0xNTM2NTEwODQ1
 LC0xNTM2NTEwODQ1LC0xMjM0NDcwMjI3LC0xNDIwNTU4NTU5LC
 0xMTI2ODYzMTI3LC0xMTQ1Mjg5ODgwLDE5MzE4ODU0OTgsNTE2